attester/attester/README.md

 `--server-only` Only starts the web server, and configure it for the test campaign but do not start the campaign.
 This is useful to run tests manually.

+`--max-task-restarts <number>` Maximum number of times a task can be restarted after being interrupted by a browser disconnection (default: 5).

+`--task-restart-on-failure` When enabled, failing tasks are also automatically restarted as if the browser was disconnected.
+This option is especially useful for test campaigns which are not very stable, containing tests which can randomly fail (even if, of course, having randomly failing tests in a test suite is not recommended!).

 `--log-level <number>` Level of logging: integer from `0` (no logging) to `5` (trace).

 `--colors` Uses colors (disable with --no-colors).